In the days leading up to your surgery, you'll need to make travel arrangements for getting to and from the hospital and think about what to pack.

 - whether you'll need to stay in hospital overnight and, if so, for how long

 Watch this video to find out what a pre-operative assessment involves.

 Importance of not eating (fasting)

-If your doctor has instructed you not to eat (fast) before the operation, it's important that you don't eat or drink anything – this includes light snacks, sweets and water.
+If your doctor has instructed you not to eat (fast) before the operation, it's important that you do not eat or drink anything – this includes light snacks, sweets and water.

-You need an empty stomach during surgery so you don't vomit while you're under anaesthetic.
+You need an empty stomach during surgery so you do not vomit while you're under anaesthetic.